 Dr. Palter and her team will measure wintertime surface heat and CO2 fluxes across the Gulf Stream with a Saildrone USV.
 The mission is expected to provide the most detailed data to date on the wintertime evolution of CO2 in the Gulf Stream from Cape Hatteras, NC, to a position approximately 1,000 kilometers’ offshore.

 This project addresses a key scientific question with immense societal value: How to quantify ocean carbon sink in a time of global change.
 The western boundary currents are frontier regions for such quantification.
 Dr. Palter hopes that quantifying CO2 uptake and understanding its key controls in the Gulf Stream will provide a path forward to help close the global carbon budget.
+The resulting data set from this mission is available on the European Marine Observation and Data Network (EMODnet).

 Apply for a Saildrone Award